roman-milk/roman-milk.github.io/second-best.md

  The bed shifted and it woke me up and I started to sit up, but an arm went across my chest and Grace's voice came at me out of the darkness.

  "Relax baby, it is just me."
 She snuggled up next to me and said, "This is where I'm supposed to be baby; this is where I need to be."
-Report_Story #4